jdcloudcom/en/documentation/Networking/Network-Load-Balancer/Operation-Guide/Listener-Management.md

 - Port: Backend business forwarding port, input range 1~65535, ports for different backend services can be duplicated;

-- Scheduling algorithm: Weighted round robin algorithm, weighted least connection number and source IP can be selected according to actual business needs;
+- Scheduling algorithm: Weighted round robin, weighting least connection count and weighted source IP can be selected according to actual business needs;

 - Session persistence: it is closed by default, open to support the TCP-based session persistence, and the default time is 300 seconds;